Skip to main content

 • legible to outside builders

-• compatible with wallets, analytics systems, sponsor consoles, and future market venues
+• compatible with wallets, analytics systems, sponsor consoles, and market venues

 The public promise is not only that OmegaX is usable today.
 It is that outside builders can understand it, integrate it, and trust that it is becoming more legible over time.